Skip to main content

 How much will it cost?

-How long will it take to get my Blue Card?
+How long will it take to get my EU Blue Card?

 The IND has to make a decision within a period of 90 days.